1918 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Survival Distribution

-The mintage and survival statistics for 1918 Walking Liberty Half Dollars reveal significant patterns that help explain current market values.
-The San Francisco mint produced the highest quantity at 10,282,000 coins, followed by Philadelphia’s 6,634,000 pieces, while Denver had the lowest output at 3,853,040 coins.
+The mintage and survival statistics for 1918 Walking Liberty Half Dollars reveal patterns that explain current market values.
+San Francisco produced the most at 10,282,000 coins, Philadelphia contributed 6,634,000 pieces, and Denver had the lowest output at 3,853,040 coins.
+All three mints were operating near capacity to satisfy the enormous wartime demand for circulating coinage.

 Also Read: What Half Dollars Are Worth Money?